MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/force-a-remote-group-policy-refresh-gpupdate.md

 3. A remote scheduled task is created to run **gpupdate.exe /force** for each signed in user and once for the computer Group Policy refresh.
 The task is scheduled to run with a random delay of up to 10 minutes to decrease the load on the network traffic.
 This random delay cannot be configured when you use the GPMC, but you can configure the random delay for the scheduled task or set the scheduled task to run immediately when you use the **Invoke-gpupdate** cmdlet.

 This document describes a method to force a remote Group Policy refresh to all computers in an OU and all OUs that are contained within the selected OU by using the GPMC.
-An equivalent Windows powershell method is also presented for each procedure.
+An equivalent Windows PowerShell method is also presented for each procedure.

 **In this document**